open-aviation/tangram/docs/index.md

-# An open platform for modular, real-time air traffic management research
+# An open framework for modular, real-time air traffic management research

 **tangram** is an open research framework for ADS-B and Mode S flight surveillance data designed for various **real-time aviation research topics** such as GNSS jamming detection, aviation weather monitoring, emission analysis, and airport performance monitoring.